KeerthanaHiremath/BrainTumor_Detection_Project/README.md

 ## 📁 Project Structure

-brain_tumor_detection/
+├── brain_tumor_detection.py         # 🧠 Main Python script for training, testing, and prediction
-├── brain_tumor_dataset/         # 📂 Dataset folder
+├── brain_tumor_dataset/             # 📂 MRI image dataset
-│   ├── yes/                     # ✅ MRI images with tumor
+│   ├── yes/                         # ✅ MRI images with tumors
-│   │   ├── Y1.jpg
-│   │   └── ...
-│   └── no/                      # ❌ MRI images without tumor
+│   └── no/                          # ❌ MRI images without tumors
-│       ├── N1.jpg
-│       └── ...
-│
-├── brain_tumor_detection.py     # 🧠 Main training & prediction script
+├── model.pth                        # 💾 Saved trained model weights
-├── requirements.txt             # 📦 Required Python libraries
+├── requirements.txt                 # 📦 Required Python packages
-├── README.md                    # 📘 Project documentation
+└── README.md                        # 📘 Project documentation

 ## 📚 What I Learned

-Built a custom CNN model using PyTorch to classify brain MRI images into Tumor and No Tumor categories.
+- Built a custom CNN model using PyTorch to classify brain MRI images into Tumor and No Tumor categories.
-Preprocessed real medical image data using OpenCV and PyTorch transforms (resizing, normalization).
+- Preprocessed real medical image data using OpenCV and PyTorch transforms (resizing, normalization).
-Trained and evaluated the model using metrics like accuracy, precision, recall, and F1-score.
+- Trained and evaluated the model using metrics like accuracy, precision, recall, and F1-score.
-Implemented an advisory system that gives health precautions if a tumor is detected.
+- Implemented an advisory system that gives health precautions if a tumor is detected.
-Managed a full deep learning workflow — from loading data to saving model weights and predicting on unseen data.
+- Managed a full deep learning workflow — from loading data to saving model weights and predicting on unseen data.